LAVR-69/SIEM-LTM-Dashboard/tailscale-config.md

 4. Check Connection:
 tailscale status

-5. Ensuring Tailscale Hijacking does not overide the system, if it does then do this: sudo tailscale up --accept-dns=false --reset
+5. Ensure Tailscale Hijacking does not overide the system, if it does then proceed with this: sudo tailscale up --accept-dns=false --reset

 Notes: